 What information is contained in the SEDI?

-- Property and Contact Information – This section contains basic information such as the address for the planned project and the primary contact.
+- Property and Contact Information – This section contains basic information such as the address for the planned project and name/address of all primary contacts.

 - Estimated Design Energy – This section includes the estimated annual energy use for all fuel types, and energy cost of each.

-- Estimated Use Details – This section describes the planned business function of the property; office, k – 12 school, etc. and your inputs for operating characteristics such as hours of operation and number of workers.
+- Estimated Design Use Details – This section shows the planned business function of the property; office, k – 12 school, etc. and your inputs for operating characteristics such as hours of operation, number of workers, number of computers, etc.

-- Application Checklist – This is a series of questions about the project that are required if you apply for Designed to Earn the ENERGY STAR recognition.
-The checklist is also recommended when using the SEDI for other purposes.
+- Application Checklist – This is a list of questions about the project that are required if you apply for Designed to Earn the ENERGY STAR recognition.
+Some questions are useful when using the SEDI for other purposes.

 - Professional Verification – This section is required to be completed when applying for Designed to Earn the ENERGY STAR recognition by a registered architect or professional engineer to verify that the information on the SEDI is complete and accurate.
 This signature may be obtained when using the SEDI for other purposes.

 - Architect of Record Acknowledgement – This section is required to be signed and dated by project architect or principal of the firm when applying for Designed to Earn the ENERGY STAR recognition.
 This signature may be obtained when using the SEDI for other purposes.